Find your people. Discover your strengths. Activate your passion.

 At the summit, you’ll work on your resume, kickstart your LinkedIn profile (yes, this is important), and clarify goals that will help you declare or confirm a major or minor and get ready for internships, research, practicals, or clinical experiences that put your Westminster knowledge to work.

 The Sophomore Summit is a hands-on day of mini drop-in sessions that will help make your last 2 years at Westminster soar.
 Pick the sessions you’re most interested in.
 The more sessions you attend, the more chances you have to win great prizes.
-Join us for great info, freebies, free lunch, and even a little fun.
+Join us for great info, freebies, free food, and even a little fun.

 Schedule